 What is the problem with speaking too much of democracy?

-It is a commonplace in recent political science literature that democracy is “backsliding” in the world.
+It is a commonplace in political science recently that democracy is “backsliding” in the world.
 But this is misleading.
 The truth is that in the 1990’s the number of liberal democracies seemed to be steadily growing, while today, all other sorts of democracy seem to be winning the day.
 Non-liberal democracies are not backslides, but an entirely different, and – for that matter – more genuine type of democracy.
-That some countries with universal suffrage, a multi-party system, and free elections are becoming increasingly monolithic and tyrannical, is not a derailment of democracy, but democracy in its prime: where election results and opinion polls legitimize leaders to an extent that is unrivaled in more liberal ones.
+That some countries with universal suffrage, a multi-party system, and free elections are becoming increasingly monolithic and tyrannical is not a derailment of democracy, but democracy in its prime: where election results and opinion polls legitimize leaders to an extent that is unrivaled in more liberal ones.
 If we insist too much on “democracy” or the “will of the people” (which is in fact always the will of an artificially construed majority), we will soon have to give up our moral objections in favor of a mathematical concept.

 Does it mean that the word “democracy” should be abandoned?